 With this tour bundle, you can visit some of Iceland’s most beautiful regions while still keeping a base in Reykjavík city.
-Included in this combo are three separate tours which you can take on three separate days, allowing you to spend your evenings exploring the great capital city.
+This combo includes three separate tours that you can take on three separate days, allowing you to spend your evenings exploring the great capital city.

-On your first tour, you will visit the famous Golden Circle sightseeing route which includes stops at Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
+On your first tour, you will visit the famous Golden Circle sightseeing route, including stops at Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 Not only that, but you will also see some lesser-known attractions such as Faxi waterfall, Efstidalur farm, and Kerið crater lake.

-Your second tour will take you to the mystical Snæfellsnes Peninsula, a 90 kilometre stretch of land filled with black pebble beaches, dramatic coastlines, strangely shaped mountains, charming fishing villages, and a majestic glacier volcano.
+Your second tour will take you to the mystical Snæfellsnes Peninsula, a 56-mile (90-kilometer) stretch of land filled with black pebble beaches, dramatic coastlines, strangely shaped mountains, charming fishing villages, and a majestic glacier volcano.

 You’ll start at the birthplace of Iceland’s parliament, Þingvellir National Park.
-Aside from being the place where Viking settlers would gather and set the laws of the land over a thousand years ago, the park is mostly known for its geology.
-It is set in a rift valley, between two tectonic plates that are slowly drifting apart which causes the landscape around to tear up and create countless of cracks and fissures that traverse the area.
+Aside from being the place where Viking settlers would gather and set the laws of the land over a thousand years ago, the park is mainly known for its geology.
+It is set in a rift valley, between two tectonic plates that are slowly drifting apart, which causes the landscape around to tear up and create countless cracks and fissures that traverse the area.

 Next up is the waterfall Gullfoss.
-Meltwater from Iceland’s second largest glacier, Langjökull, rushes forth before plunging into an ancient canyon, creating this majestic cascade in the process.
-You’ll surely be mesmerised as you watch this beautiful cascade from one of two observation decks while listening to the thundering noises of millions of litres hitting the bottom of the canyon.
+Meltwater from Iceland’s second-largest glacier, Langjökull, rushes forth before plunging into an ancient canyon, creating this majestic cascade in the process.
+You’ll surely be mesmerized as you watch this beautiful cascade from one of two observation decks while listening to the thundering noises of millions of liters hitting the bottom of the canyon.

-Last stop on the Golden Circle route is the geothermal area of Geysir, home of bubbling mud pools, hot spring and erupting geysers.
+The last stop on the Golden Circle route is the geothermal area of Geysir, home of bubbling mud pools, hot springs, and erupting geysers.
 Here you’ll see the geyser Strokkur explode in a large water column every few minutes.
 Keep your camera on hand!
 A selfie with Strokkur is an amazing souvenir.